Google releases Apple Silicon version of Chrome for Mac - 9to5Google

 To download, visit google.com/chrome and click the blue “Download” button.
 If you’re using an M1 computer, you should be given the option to select between “Mac with Intel chip” — which is labeled as being “most common” — and “Mac with Apple chip.”

 This change to the installer page has yet to fully roll out to all new MacBook Air, MacBook Pro, and Mac Mini devices.
-The new download prompt is shown bellow.
+The new download prompt is shown below.

+Update 11/17: Google has pulled the Apple Silicon-optimized version of Chrome due to “unexpected crashes.”
+Users that were able to install are advised to follow this workaround to resolve the issue:

 The Intel/x86 version already works thanks to Rosetta 2, but there should be further optimizations in this update geared for the new processor.